yangjianingpaul/Cloud-Native-WeMedia-Platform/docs/article_service.md

     }
 ```

-# We-media articles off the shelf
+# 2.We-media articles off the shelf
 * kafka decouple the we-media microservice from the article microservice.

-# We media articles off the shelf
-* kafka decouple the we-media microservice from the article microservice.

-# Description of the loading and unloading process
+## Description of the loading and unloading process
 ![](/resources/up_or_down.png)

-# content search
+# 3.content search
-- Article search
+- (1)Article search

   - set up environment of ElasticSearch